LaFayette City Council will host newly formed LaFayette High School Junior Council during November meeting

-The LaFayette City Council announced at the Thursday, October 10 meeting, that a newly formed Junior Council will be at the next council meeting, November 14, to weigh in on their thoughts and concerns for the city of LaFayette.
+LaFayette High School’s Junior Council will be at the next City Council meeting to voice their thoughts and concerns about the city.

 “These students were chosen by their teachers to be involved with the LaFayette City Council to engage in their community in a way that they can make a difference and hopefully make this a community that they want to return home to,” City Manager David Hamilton said.